Raising chicks is fun, educational and is one of the most rewarding things you will do!

 During that time you will be enjoying watching them grow into ungainly ‘teenagers’ then into ‘hen/rooster hood’.
 It really is a fascinating process, each bird will be different.

 The setting of the pecking order will start in earnest around six weeks old.
-If you have a breed that is difficult to sex, watch them carefully as they decide their social hierarchy – you will be able to tell the boys from the girls by their behaviors.
+If you have a breed that is difficult to sex, oversee them as they decide their social hierarchy – you will be able to tell the boys from the girls by their behaviors.

 Your daily care of them will gradually get less as they become more independent and are able to go outside to a bigger enclosure.